dawinderS/Instapost/README.md

 ## Features
 #### Functionality
-- Users can securely sign up, login, and logout
+- Users can securely sign up, login, logout, and receive password via email if they forget it
 - Users can upload posts containing photo(s), a caption, and a location (optional)
   - using Google Maps API to set location
   - using AWS S3 to store images
-- Users can privately message other users in real time via websockets
+- Users can privately message other users in real time
 - Users can search for a user or a post
 - Users can like/unlike and comment on posts
 - Users can follow/unfollow other users and edit their own profile